dartoos-dev/formdator/README.md

 - Dependency-free package: there is only pure Dart code.
 - Object-oriented mindset: validation elements are **immutable** objects that can be combined in various configurations.
-- Classes with short - yet meaningful - names like `Req` for a required field;
+- Classes with short - yet meaningful - names like `Req` for required fields;
   `ReqEmail` for a non-empty, well-formed email; `Len` for length constraints;
   `Int` for integer-only values; and so on.
 - Easy-to-compose validators: for example, the `Trim(Email())` command produces